+Constitution Commission

-Mr. Speaker, I turn now to our reform agenda.
-Constitution Commission: in 2010, a promise was made to review our constitutional arrangements.
+In 2010, a promise was made to review our constitutional arrangement.
 Over the past year, we engaged in a wide consultative process.
 Our citizens in all walks of life participated in this process.
-[Continuous crosstalk] Guided by this feedback and by the need for effective representation, transparency and accountability in all activities, and participation in matters which relate to our governance, the Constitution Commission will provide, within the next two months, a framework of principles and recommendations.
-This report will form the basis of our dialogue with all parties on our future constitutional arrangements.
-While this is proceeding, we propose to accelerate two issues on our Constitution reform agenda.
-These are: term limits for Prime Ministers and the right to recall of legislators.
+Guided by this feedback and by the need for effective representation, transparency and accountability in all activities and participation in matters which relate to our governance, the Constitution Commission will provide, within the next two months a framework of principles and recommendations.
+This Report will form the basis of our dialogue with all parties on our future constitutional arrangements.

+While this is proceeding, we propose to accelerate two issues on our constitution reform agenda.
+These are term limits for Prime Ministers and the right to recall legislators.